‘Days Of Our Lives’ Spoilers: Stefan Offers Kayla A Deal, Laura Returns To Salem & Ben Is Back

 Days of our Lives spoilers for mid-week reveal that there will be no lack of drama in Salem.
-Fans can expect to see big returns such as Laura Horton and Ben Weston, as well as other shocking storylines play out.
+Fans can expect to see big returns such as Laura Horton and Ben Weston as well as other shocking storylines play out.

 According to Soap Hub, Stefan DiMera (Tyler Christopher) will make Kayla Brady (Mary Beth Evans) a deal that will be hard to refuse.
 Days of our Lives viewers will find out that Stefan owns the company that could ultimately hold the key to Steve (Stephen Nichols) regaining his eyesight.
 Kayla will desperately want to help her husband, who went blind after being poisoned by the ISA.
 Stefan will be willing to lend a hand, but he’ll want something in return.

-It seems that Stefan really is a true DiMera, and can’t do a good deed for someone unless it benefits him as well.
+It seems that Stefan really is a true DiMera and can’t do a good deed for someone unless it benefits him as well.
 In exchange for helping Kayla get Steve’s eyesight back, Stefan will want the good doctor to help him plot to take down Kate Roberts (Lauren Koslow).
 It seems Stefan is holding a grudge against Kate for killing his mother, Vivian Alamain (Louise Sorel), and he wants to get some revenge on his mother’s killer, who has been a thorn in his side since he came to Salem.

 In the latest #DAYS, Stefan and Kate face off.https://t.co/70zOJaOWU0 pic.twitter.com/cEdDuEuZld